top of page

 Prioritization Matrix

-We conducted a prioritization matrix activity with three of our stakeholders WPA's.
+We conducted a prioritization matrix activity with three of our WPA stakeholders.
 In this activity we had our stakeholders rank different activities, features, and tasks that we found through our research as high value, high urgency, low urgency, and low value.
-This allowed us to see the importance of certain features for our prototype.
+This allowed us to see which features were most important for our prototype.

 Screenshot 2023-12-13 at 1.56.13 PM.png